A minimax method for the spectral fractional Laplacian and related evolution problems: Numerical experiments on related evolution problems

 \section{Numerical experiments on related evolution problems}

-We now present the results of applying to PDEs the method described in Section 2 for a finite element approximation of the spectral fractional Laplacian.
-We focus on two aggregation-diffusion problems: the fractional porous medium equation and the fractional Keller-Segel equation.
-These equations model the spatial and temporal distribution of a density and are closely related.
+We now present the results of applying the method described in Section 2 for the finite element approximation of the spectral fractional Laplacian to various fractional-order PDEs.
+We focus on two aggregation-diffusion problems: the fractional porous medium equation and the fractional Keller--Segel equation.
+These equations model the spatial and temporal distribution of a density function and are closely related.
 Both feature a potential term, which is the solution to a fractional Poisson equation.
-However, in the fractional porous medium equation, the potential is repulsive, promoting the dispersion of the density in space, whereas in the Keller-Segel model, the potential is attractive, leading to aggregation.
+However, in the fractional porous medium equation, the potential is repulsive, promoting the dispersion of the density in space, whereas in the Keller--Segel model, the potential is attractive, leading to aggregation.
 Both phenomena are of significant interest and have numerous applications.

-\subsection{The Fractional Porous Medium Equation}
+\subsection{The fractional porous medium equation}

 The fractional porous medium equation arises in various scientific and engineering contexts, such as hydrology and subsurface flow, where it models anomalous diffusion in porous geological formations, where long-range interactions are significant, biology and ecology, where the equation is used to describe population dispersal with memory effects or spatial heterogeneity, and materials science, where it characterizes processes such as heat transfer in fractal media or heterogeneous materials.
-The equation has been studied in several papers, we refer the reader to \cite{Caffarelli2011, Caffarelli2015} for the first comprehensive works on the subject, and to \cite{Chen2022} for a recent study.
+The equation has been studied in several papers; we refer the reader to \cite{Caffarelli2011, Caffarelli2015} for the first comprehensive contributions to the subject, and to \cite{Chen2022} for a more recent study.

 In \cite{carrillosuli2024} the authors presented an analysis of a finite element scheme for a parabolic regularization of the fractional porous medium equation, based on the spectral definition of the fractional Laplacian.
-We adopt the same parabolic regularization as in \cite{carrillosuli2024} for the fractional porous medium equation, given by
+We adopt here the same parabolic regularization as in \cite{carrillosuli2024} for the fractional porous medium equation, given by

-As $s \to 0$ the equation tends to a standard porous medium equation with Fickian diffusion,
+As $s \to 0$ the equation tends to a standard porous medium equation with Fickian diffusion.

-In the first place we want to validate our finite element approximation.
-Instead of working directly with \eqref{StandardPorousMedium}, we can study the asymptotic decay towards the equilibrium of the solution to the following Fokker-Planck equation
+In the first place, we want to validate our finite element approximation.
+We shall do so by studying the asymptotic decay towards the equilibrium solution of the following Fokker--Planck equation:

 An explicit steady-state solution to this equation can be computed on the whole of $\mathbb{R}^{d}$ as